uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

 2. Be the sub-type of a :code:`table` class.
 The behavior of this class can be extended in sub-types but cannot be relaxed.

-3. Every object of a :code:`table` sub-type shall be :term:`reference-counted
+3. Every object of a :code:`table` sub-type shall be a :term:`reference-counted
    <Reference-counted object>`.
-An assignment operator or copy constructor shall
+An assignment operator or a copy constructor shall
    be used to create another reference to it.
    ::